 Writing children characters are often the most complicated to write, you don’t want to make them sound to old and if you make them sound to young the viewer will immediately grow bored of them, you could try writing a smart character but then they come of as unrealistic and if you make them extremely childish or bratty that can come off as improer writing.
-There is a certain middle ground you have to find with these characters, a sense naivety, followed by optimism, along with a wonderment with the world itself they are able to see things we cannot and if you want to make them creepy you have to also factor in the reason of why they are creepybut in my 5 part series you will learn how to write realistic children characters.
+There is a certain middle ground you have to find with these characters, a sense naivety, followed by optimism, along with a wonderment with the world itself, they are able to see things we cannot.
+If you have ever read the story Coraline the writer of the series got all his ideas from his 5 year old daughter, that’s the level of creativity that you are dealing with when you write children as the main protagonist or antagonist.
+Well don’t be daunted by this task, in this series you will learn how to write realistic children characters.

 When creating a child character there are a few question you have to ask yourself and one of them is what is the environment they grew up in, is it conservative, overly religious or is it a world where they gladly walk into deaths door with the knowledge they might not come back.
 Once you have decided on the world you must shape your character around these factors and this way can you possibly make a realistically smart child character.

 Made In Abyss a story about a society centred around an Abyss in the middle of the ocean, the mysteries inside have yet to be fully explored, filled with creatures friendly and terrifying, our main characters Rika and Reg set out to explore going further down into it’s depths.